-The programme is aimed at up-and-coming young scientists from German-speaking countries who have already begun conducting independent research in natural science and medicine.
-Scholarship recipients are given the opportunity to carry out their own independent project abroad at one of the most renowned research institutes in their field.
+The target group for the program is up-and-coming young scientists from Germany, Austria, and Switzerland who already indicate an independent research profile in natural science or medicine.
+Provided funding is approved, they conduct independent projects at the most renowned research institutions of their disciplines abroad.
 German research fellows have to choose a foreign research institute, while Austrian and Swiss research fellows must select a host institute in Germany.

-The programme expects recipients to return home when the funding ends and to implement their newly acquired knowledge and skills there.
+Recipients are expected to return to their home country at the end of the funding period and implement their newly acquired knowledge and skills there.

 - Applications may be submitted at any time.
-Scholarships are awarded four times a year at special meetings held every three to four months.
+Decisions to award grants are made four times a year.
+Awards meetings are held on average every three to four months.

-- Research fellows may stay at the host institute for up to three years.
+- Funding at the host institute is possible for projects which can be carried out in one, up to two years.

-- They should try to remain as financially independent of the host institute as possible.
+- The objective is to largely remain financially independent of the host institute.

-- The Academy’s fellowship programme coordinator will be available for questions or assistance throughout the funding period.
-Research fellows are thus allocated a personal supervisor for the entire funding period.
+- An Academy fellowship program coordinator will be available for questions and assistance throughout the entire funding period.

-- Application submitted within seven years of completing doctorate
+- application submitted within seven years of completing the doctorate

 For further information, please refer to the document “Leopoldina-Förderprogramm Antrag“ (right).

-For all questions concerning the application process please contact the coordinator of the fellowship programme Dr. Andreas Clausing (email@example.com).
+For all questions concerning the application process please contact the coordinator of the fellowship program Dr. Andreas Clausing (email@example.com).